MicrosoftDocs/cloud-adoption-framework/docs/manage/hybrid/server/best-practices/arc-security-center.md

   ![A screenshot of an Azure Security Center recommendation to install Log Analytics.](./media/arc-security-center/recommendation-remediate.png)

-The following remediation **Quick Fix** is using an ARM template to deploy the Microsoft Monitoring Agent extension on the Azure Arc machine.
+The following remediation **Quick Fix** is using an ARM template to deploy the Log Analytics agent extension on the Azure Arc machine.

   ![A screenshot of an Azure Security Center **Quick Fix** ARM template.](./media/arc-security-center/quick-fix-template.png)